LIMB BODY WALL COMPLEX

 Limb body wall complex (LBWC) is a condition characterized by multiple, sever congenital abnormalities in a fetus.
 It normally results in openings in the anterior body wall, for example, the chest or belly, and defects on the limbs.
 Other features of LBWC may include facial clefts, short or missing umbilical cord, scoliosis, neural tube defects, club foot, an omphalocele, and abnormalities of organs such as kidneys or bladder.

-In closing, there really is not much information at all on the LBWC, we are taking is day by day and praying constantly that Oakley will continue to fight and heal!
+We are taking is day by day and praying constantly that Oakley will continue to fight and heal!
 We are always ready to personally answer any questions that you have have on LBWC.